mcvella/viam-numato-board-usb-android/README.md

 Navigate to the **Config** tab of your robot’s page in [the Viam app](https://app.viam.com/).
 Click on the **Components** subtab and click **Create**.
-Select the `generic` type, then select the `mcvella:generic:numato-board-usb-android` model.
+Select the `board` type, then select the `mcvella:board:numato-board-usb-android` model.
 Enter a name for your component and click **Create**.

 On the new component panel, copy and paste the following attribute template into your pubsub’s **Attributes** box: